jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 #### Social Security Number

-The I-9 Employment Eligibility Verification requires a social security number.
+The I-9 Employment Eligibility Verification form requires a social security number.

 I called the [Redwood City](https://ssofficelocation.com/offices/california/redwood-city/redwood-city-social-security-office-94063/) social security office on 4 November 2021 for an appointment on 19 November 2021.
 I would need to bring my passport with the machine-readable H-1B1 visa and I-94.

 There is a [procedure](https://www.ssa.gov/ssnvisa/) for you to apply for your Social Security Number when you apply for your immigrant visa, but I have not heard of anyone doing it.

-If you have been to the US before for internship or exchange, you might already have a US bank account and a social security number, which makes it easier when you are back here to work.
+If you are in the US for internship or exchange, you might want to get a US bank account and a social security number, which makes it easier when you are back here to work.